Nitsche methods for constrained problems in mechanics: Conclusions

 \section{Conclusions}

 While the Nitsche method is commonly viewed as a consistency correction to the penalty method, we demonstrate how new methods can be obtained starting from a general minimization form.
-This allows for developing novel Nitsche methods for problems with both equality and inequality constraints in a simple manner.
-We derived and implemented several new problems using the approach.
-Our numerical experiments suggest that the methods converge optimally while the more careful numerical analysis remains a topic of future work.
+This allows for developing novel Nitsche methods for problems with both affine equality and inequality constraints in a simple manner.
+We derive and implement several new problems using the approach.
+Our numerical experiments suggest that the methods converge optimally while the more careful numerical analysis of the general formulation remains a topic of future work.